Component placement: Chip shooter

 Chip shooters are being used for as much as 90% of the most common components, like passives and small actives.
 Chip shooters are fast (20,000 to 80,000 per hour, can be as fast as 100,000 per hour) with a relatively low accuracy (generally 70 μm).
 As a result, chip shooters are not used for placing active components, which require better accuracy.
-There are three major types of chip shooters: stationary turret, overhead gentry, and revolver head.
+There are three major types of chip shooters: stationary turret, overhead gantry, and revolver head.

 Flexible placer

 Comparing to chip shooters, flexible placers are slow (6,000 to 40,000 per hour) with a high accuracy (as low as 25 μm).
 As a result, flexible placers are being used to place complex and high I/O active components like QFPs as higher performance I/O components generally require higher accuracy.
-There are three major types of flexible placer: overhead gentry, revolver head and split-axis.
+There are three major types of flexible placer: overhead gantry, revolver head and split-axis.
 Chip shooters and flexible placers are typically combined to use and they can take account of nearly 65% of the total assembly line cost.